Debriefing Workshop

-Debriefing in the Funeral Home 3-hour workshop offers practical knowledge of stress, and training to facilitate debriefings after an upsetting call.
+Debriefing in the Workplace training offers practical knowledge of stress, trauma, and vicarious trauma, and teaches students how to facilitate debriefings in the workplace.

-Based on the principles of Critical Incident Stress Management, the cutting-edge workshop offers a solid foundation for understanding trauma-related stress, and training to facilitate debriefings with staff.
-Learn to provide debriefings in your funeral home to mitigate compassion fatigue and help prevent career burnout.
+Based on the principles of Critical Incident Stress Management, this training offers a solid foundation for understanding stress, trauma, and vicarious trauma and teaches participants how to facilitate debriefings within their own organization.

 LEARN TO: